-How can I get the Volunteer Voucher for the Fall Registration?
+How can I receive the Volunteer Credit?

 The Club will provide ample opportunities throughout the season to allow every parent an opportunity to receive their volunteer credit.
-Volunteer positions include:

 Team Photo Distribution